johnnynunez/Mooncake/README.md

 ### Use Transfer Engine Standalone ([Guide](doc/en/transfer-engine.md))

 Transfer Engine is a high-performance data transfer framework.
-Transfer Engine provides a unified interface to transfer data from DRAM, VRAM or NVMe, while the technical details related to hardware have been obscured.
+Transfer Engine provides a unified interface to transfer data from DRAM, VRAM or NVMe, while the technical details related to hardware are hidden.
 Transfer Engine supports TCP, RDMA (InfiniBand/RoCEv2/eRDMA/NVIDIA GPUDirect) and NVMe over Fabric (NVMe-of) protocols.

 #### Highlights
 - **Efficient use of multiple RDMA NIC devices.** Transfer Engine supports the use of multiple RDMA NIC devices to achieve the *aggregation of transfer bandwidth*.